CourtneyLTyler/GA-three-towers/README.md

 * Announces winner at appropriate point and stops game

 ### Silver - Completed
-* Appropriate visual representation of how the game might look in AR
+* Appropriate visual representation of how the game might look IRL
 * Does not run functions out of order (diskClick cannot run when it's rodClick's turn to run)
 * Reset button that returns the gameboard to its original state and clears in-play arrays
-### Gold - Attempted
 * Timer that runs following a user click
 * Timer that stops following user win and renders the stopped time
+### Gold - Attempted
 * Scoring based on user time
+* Save user scores despite refresh

 ## List of Technologies Used
 * HTML